Mastering Forgiveness: The Art of Letting Go

 Are they not identifying with your concerns, feelings, etc.?

-These are just a few questions you should ask yourself when trying to determine the root of the issue.
-Identifying the root of the issue prepares you to take ownership of your part in the matter.
+These are just a few questions you should ask yourself when determining the root of the issue.
+Identifying the issue's root prepares you to take ownership of your part in the matter.

 Step Three: Take Ownership of Your Role

-We must understand that there is more than one party involved in a disagreement or argument.
-Therefore we must be able to accept our role.
+We must understand that more than one party is involved in a disagreement or argument.
+Therefore, we must be able to accept our role.
+Here are some questions to support you with accepting the need to own your part.

 Some questions to consider: